-Remove the kernals from the uncooked ears of corn.
+Remove the kernels from the uncooked ears of corn.
 White corn tends to be tough.
 Always cut away from your body.
-You will get approximately 1 cup of corn kernals per ear.
+You will get approximately 1 cup of corn kernels per ear.

 Cook the Corn

-Start by frying the corn kernals in 2 tablspoons of butter for 5 minutes.
+Start by frying the corn kernels in 2 tablespoons of butter for 5 minutes.
 Fry over low heat.
 You don’t want to brown the corn.
 Note: If you are using canned corn you can skip to the next step where you cook the onion.
 Canned corn is precooked.